Loading Anatomy

 Broca's Area (BA44-45)

-Left inferior frontal area responsible for language production.
-Plans and coordinates articulatory movements.
-ORAVYS detects micro-variations in prosody, flow and pauses revealing cognitive load, stress and brain fatigue.
+Left inferior frontal gyrus responsible for language production and motor planning of speech.
+Coordinates articulatory sequences for fluent speech.
+ORAVYS detects micro-variations in prosody, hesitation patterns, and phonemic transitions that reveal cognitive load, stress, and brain fatigue.

 ORAVYS Detection

-Analysis of tempo variations, vocal intensity, phonemic transitions and pauses.
-These markers reveal brain activity, emotional states and neurological conditions.
+Analysis of tempo variations, vocal intensity envelopes, phonemic transitions, hesitation patterns, and pauses.
+These biomarkers reveal brain activity, emotional valence, cognitive load, and neurological conditions.

 Spinal Cord

 Transmits nerve signals from brain to respiratory and postural muscles.
-Spinal nerves (C1-C7, T1-T12) innervate the diaphragm and intercostal muscles essential for breathing.
+Spinal nerves (C1-C7, T1-T12) innervate the diaphragm and intercostal muscles essential for breathing and phonation support.

 Phrenic Nerve (C3-C5)

 Innervates the diaphragm from cervical vertebrae.
-Essential breathing control.
-Any cervical compression or tension affects vocal respiratory support.
+Essential for respiratory control.
+Any cervical compression or tension affects vocal respiratory support and creates detectable breath irregularities.

 Lung Capacity

 Total volume 4-6 liters in adults.
-Vital capacity determines maximum phonation duration.
-ORAVYS measures inspiration/expiration ratios and airflow stability.
+Vital capacity (forced expiration) determines maximum phonation duration.
+ORAVYS measures inspiration/expiration ratios and airflow stability across the full phonation cycle.

 Subglottic Pressure

-5-10 cmH2O for normal speech.
-15-30 cmH2O for singing or projection.
-Unstable pressure = trembling or fatigued voice.
+5-10 cmH₂O for normal speech.
+15-30 cmH₂O for singing or vocal projection.
+Unstable pressure manifests as a trembling or fatigued voice — directly measurable as increased SHIMMER.

 Heart Rate

-60-100 bpm at rest, increases to 120+ under stress.
-Cardiac pulsation creates detectable vocal micro-tremors in the fundamental frequency.
+60-100 bpm at rest, rises to 120+ under acute stress.
+Cardiac pulsations create detectable micro-tremors in the fundamental frequency at 4-8 Hz.
+ORAVYS extracts heart rate variability (HRV) signatures from voice alone.

 ORAVYS Detection

-Micro-tremors at heart rate frequency (4-8 Hz), HRV variability and cardio-respiratory coupling reveal autonomic stress and cardiovascular health.
+Micro-tremors at cardiac frequency (4-8 Hz band), HRV variability patterns, cardio-respiratory coupling analysis.
+These reveal autonomic stress levels, emotional arousal, and cardiovascular health biomarkers.

 Support Base

 Legs provide essential postural stability for effective phonation.
-A stable standing position allows optimal thoracic expansion and maximal vocal projection.
+A stable standing position allows optimal thoracic expansion and maximal vocal projection power.

-The entire body acts as a resonance chamber.
-Vibrations propagate from vocal cords through the skeleton.
-Leg position influences global resonance and timbre.
+The entire skeleton acts as a resonance chamber.
+Vibrations propagate from vocal folds through the spinal column, ribcage, and limbs.
+Leg position influences global resonance and perceived vocal timbre.